doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 Metaprogramming is an important feature in Elixir.
 It gives you the ability to write code that, when compiled, gets transformed into a different version of itself.
 This kind of code is called a *macro*, and is popullarily referred to as "code that writes code".

 For this to work, a macro function needs to have access to the language's internal representation of the source code.
-This is tipically a tree-shaped data structure called an *Abstract Syntax Tree*.
+This is typically a tree-shaped data structure called an *Abstract Syntax Tree*.
 For example, the expression `1 + 2 * 4` would be conceptually represented by this tree:
 ```
   +
  / \